open-xchange/appsuite-frontend/documentation/features/metrics/01-details.md

 \###name

-- name of the page. for OX Appsuite this is the name of the application
+- name of the page. for OX App Suite this is the name of the application
 - _example: ‘mail’_

 \###id